elciguapuuu/MagnusMadness/README.md

   2.  **Configuration**:
       *   Copy the file `config.yml.default` and rename it to `config.yml`.
       *   Open `config.yml` and replace the `token` value with your Lichess API token.
-      *   *Note: The engine settings are already pre-configured to use the custom `chessClanker` engine.*
+      *   *Note: The engine settings are already pre-configured to use the custom engine.*

   3.  **Run the Bot**:
       ```bash